september06/Emulator-hill-cipher-example-2x2-encryption-and-decryption-in-c/README.md

 ![](‏‏decry.PNG)

-and as we know h\Hill cipher is linear cipher , so with iterative encryption we will get the plan text:
+and as we know Hill cipher is linear cipher , so with iterative encryption we will get the plan text:

 ![](irt.PNG)